back

 ASL is going through a major transformation, and as we know, it’s definitely facing a tough situation.
 At the moment, its largely trading- based approach and profit-center mindset are pushing the business model to its natural limits.
 We’re now looking to transition toward an integrated, network-oriented approach across business fields—in other words, Global Groupage.
 This is something we embrace because it’s the next step in expanding our business model.
 By dovetailing our intercontinental transports with our high-performance European overland transports, we’re creating a comprehensive, global groupage solution from door to door.
 This is giving rise to unique integrated logistics solutions for our customers.
 People are meeting this with a considerable openness and willingness to change.

-Read the full interview in our cover story in DACHSER magazine issue 01/24 on the topic of Global Groupage.
+Read the full interview in our cover story in DACHSER magazine issue 01/24.

 DACHSER magazin 01/24 - Cover story PDF (0,99 MB)